canonical/certification-docs/Self-Test_Guide-16.04.rst

    2016.

 -  The current point release -- That is, version 16.04.2 or whatever is the latest release in the 16.04 series.
-Obviously, a point-release test will not be possible until 16.04.1 becomes available.

 In theory, compatibility will only improve with time, so a server might fail testing with 16.04 GA because it uses new hardware that had not